erskaggs/cf-poc/README.md

 Here's a list of what should be done for moving forward with this to make it more robust and have the ability to become more flexible.

 - Move all modules into their own repos.
 This will allow each module to be developed independently and have the ability to be locked at specific version to be upgraded when the project/application is needing the additional features.

+- Create a variables description/documentation for all variables needed to be able to actually deploy this POC.
+This will become necessary once all modules are in their own repos.

 - Create the additional output values for each modules as stated before.